 SSH password authentication is disabled

-By default uses ESDSA authentication keys using NIST secp256r1 parameters (NSA suite B approved)
+By default uses ECDSA authentication keys using NIST secp256r1 parameters (NSA suite B approved)

-User can generate their own keys using OpenSSH ssh-keygen tool, software supports RSA keys and other ESDSA parameters.
+User can generate their own keys using OpenSSH ssh-keygen tool, software supports RSA keys and other ECDSA parameters.
 ED25519 is not supported.